What is emotional regulation?

 Therapy for emotional regulation – How to teach emotional regulation

 Self-regulation is a key element of emotional intelligence.
-Emotional intelligence involves knowing your emotions, motivating yourself, managing relationships and recognising and understanding the emotions of those around you.
+Emotional intelligence involves knowing your emotions, motivating yourself, managing relationships, and recognising, and understanding the emotions of those around you.
 Here are five steps you can follow to regulate your emotions.

 The first step in emotional regulation is recognising and acknowledging your feelings.
 Learning to put feelings into words is crucial, as opposed to acting out these feelings.
 Identify the specific emotions you and others feel.
-Identifying how we feel and the thoughts that lead us to these emotions forms the basis of cognitive behavioural therapy.
+Identifying how we feel and the thoughts that lead us to these emotions form the basis of cognitive behavioural therapy.

 Get in touch with your subconscious self